diez/diez/README.md

 This is the monorepo for Diez.

+## Experiencing Diez
+Diez aims to make it easy to adopt a unified design language across codebases, platforms, and teams.
+It is intended to be used as the source of truth for your design system.

+Please refer to [beta.diez.org/getting-started](https://beta.diez.org/getting-started) for installation instructions and a thorough set of getting started guides.

 ## Running example projects in hot mode

 Be sure to get set up for development by following the instructions in our [contributing guidelines](CONTRIBUTING.md).